yuhong9000/reactnd-project-myreads-starter/README.md

 ## TL;DR

-To get started running right away:
+To run the app right away:

 * make sure node and npm are installed and up to date
 * install all project dependencies with `npm install`